Kansas

 - Data on surgery as part of the first course of treatment is not available for Kansas.

-- Data on lack of treatment is not available for Kansas.
+- Data on cases receiving no treatment is not available for Kansas.

 Screening